FTP vs SFTP vs SCP vs SSH: Which One to Use?

 SSH

-Secure Shell Protocol (SSH) allows you to connect to a remote server and execute almost any commands, not just transferring files.
-To access the remote server:
+Secure Shell Protocol (SSH) lets you connect to a remote server and run almost any command, not just transfer files.
+To access the remote server, use the following command:

 ssh username@server